jtoilliez/slr/README.md

 # Python Sea Level Rise (pysealevel)
-`pysealevel` is simple Python package designed to load, manipulate, and display sea-level projection data.
+`pysealevel` is simple Python package designed to aggregate, load, and display sea level rise projectsion from multiple sources.

 ## What SLR Does
 `pysealevel` provides convenient classes and methods to perform routine tasks most commmonly